tc10815/ParkEzAI/README.md

 ## Latest Stable Build
 [https://tomcookson.com/parkezai/](https://tomcookson.com/parkezai/)

-The above build is generated from the source code on Commit 57 on Github.
+The above build is generated from the source code on Commit 65 on Github.

-Basically it's a 'good enough for now' front end that would be visible before a user logs in.
-I won't be making major changes to this front end for now, and will be moving on to creating users and users views on the back end for next steps.
-I may polish these pages more at the later stages of the project.
+Text and design of website before logging in complete.
+Session management basics: Login, logout, create account, changing links/views based on roles now are now partially implemented (not all roles, and not all pages for all roles exist yet -- but the backend works).

 Website doesn't render well on phones in this build, but will be responsive by the end of the project.

 Backend working so far:
+* You can log on to a demo account (see below for usernames / passwords) or an account you create
+* You can see how buttons are responsive to User Role in the top Navigation menu
+* You can log out.
+Notice how once you log in, you can close the browser and come back and you will still be logged in.
-* You can add users by filling in Signup page and clicking submit
+* You can add users by filling in SignUp page and clicking submit
 * On the bottom of the Signup page there's a button that lets you reset the Database to all default users (so feel free to add your own users)
 * On the bottom of the Signup page there's also a button to view all users in the database

-* A default password for an Advertiser and a Lot Owner account are visible on All Users page so testers can try out both roles in login
+Demonstrations accounts available for login:
+* Role: Lot Operator | email: funky.chicken@example.com | password: funky123
+* Role: Advertiser | email:jolly.giraffe@example.com | password: jolly123
+Note: You can also create a role at the Sign Up page and log on to the new account you create

 # ParkEzAI